 Maryland Procedural Safeguards Notice

-The procedural safeguards notice includes a full explanation of parental rights in an easily understandable manner and in a parent’s native language.
-This procedural safeguards notice applies to children and families receiving services through an Individualized Family Service Plan (IFSP) and to children and youth with disabilities receiving services through an Individualized Education Program (IEP).
+This notice includes an explanation of parental rights for children receiving services through an Individualized Family Service Plan (IFSP) or an Individualized Education Program (IEP).

 IEP Process Guide